-CHIMPANZEE TRACKING IN NYUNGWE FOREST NATIONAL PARK
+CAN I TREK CHIMPANZEES IN NYUNGWE FOREST NATIONAL PARK-RWANDA

-Chimpanzee tracking in Nyungwe forest national park is the second-best done activity in Rwanda after mountain gorilla trekking in Volcanoes national park which impresses a number of visitors.
-Nyungwe forest national park harbors more than 500 chimpanzees where tracking involves moving on foot in the deep forest while searching for the habituated chimpanzee families in their natural environment.
+Chimpanzee tracking in Nyungwe forest national park is the second-best done activity in Rwanda after mountain gorilla trekking in Volcanoes national park, which impresses a number of visitors.
+Nyungwe forest national park harbors more than 500 chimpanzees, where tracking involves moving on foot in the deep forest while searching for the habituated chimpanzee families in their natural environment.

-Chimpanzee trekking permits in Nyungwe forest national park can be booked directly through the Rwanda development board or through a licensed tour operator like Devine African Safaris by email at email@example.com.
+Chimpanzee trekking permits in Nyungwe forest national park can be booked directly through the Rwanda Development Board or through a licensed tour operator like Devine African Safaris by email at email@example.com.